Only the Decisive Survive

 For several weeks now, shrewd business leaders have understood that COVID-19 is going to impact the entire world.
 At the same time, more obstinate leaders have denied the issue outright; and others have said “it’s their problem, it’s not coming here.”
 Science tells us otherwise.
 The Harvard professor of epidemiology Marc Lipsitch predicts that some 40 to 70 percent of all people around the entire world will be infected with the COVID-19 virus.
 And if you look into the comparisons of COVID-19 with other infectious viral diseases, you can see why he says this.

-My advice to all who have business interests, friends, and family in India is this: COVID-19 is there, and the cascading effects of it are starting to be seen.
-Delhi closing schools for 20 lakh students for the rest of March is only the beginning.
+My advice to all who have business interests, friends, and family they care about: COVID-19 is here, and the cascading effects of it are starting to be seen.
 Now is the time to take in the information available, make clear plans, and execute on them.
 Here are the high level recommendations we sent to our global CEOs:

 • Get members of your team focused NOW on preventative measures one would take against *any* virus, especially an ultra-contagious one like COVID-19.
 There are plenty of websites offering specifics.
 Here’s one that we liked.
 Send this or any similar article to your team and ensure everyone reads it.